AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 <Tabs query="platform=flutter&api=set-log-level"/> --->

+## setPrivacyStatus

+You can use the `setPrivacyStatus` API to set the privacy status.
+For more information about privacy in Mobile Core, please see [Privacy and GDPR](../privacy-and-gdpr.md#set-privacy-status) API's.

 ## setPushIdentifier

 This API sets the device token for push notifications in the SDK.
 If the current SDK privacy status is `optedout`, the push identifier is not set.